Shaileshwar551/web-development/README.md

 This application utilizes the [TMDB API](https://www.themoviedb.org/documentation/api) to fetch movie and TV show data, including images.
 Please note that you'll need to sign up for a free TMDB account to obtain an API key, which is required to access their API.

+# Calculator Web Application
+This is a simple calculator web application built using HTML, CSS, and JavaScript.
+It supports only basic arithmetic operations.
+It doesn't include advanced functions, scientific calculations, or complex equations.

 Happy coding! 🚀